-\ 3 credits of a supplemental course for Direct-Entry Midwifery Track.
-This course, or its equivalent, is required only of direct entry students.
+3 credits of a supplemental course for Direct-Entry Midwifery Track (required for state licensure).
+This course, or equivalent, is required only of direct entry students.
 The credits for this course are undergraduate level credits and are not included in the number required for the Advanced Certificate or Master's Degree.